Special Education

 AACTE’s Commitment in Partnership With the CEEDAR Center

 AACTE’s equity priorities include a commitment to serving students with disabilities through the preparation of special and inclusive educators.
 A partnership with the CEEDAR Center supports the infusion of disability-related programming and messaging into AACTE’s work.
-The Association focuses attention on these issues through the AACTE Annual Meeting and other convenings as well as the Research-to-Practice Spotlight Series, topical action groups, principal preparation initiatives, the Clinical Practice Commission, networked improvement communities, the Holmes Program, blogs, webinars, and more.
+The Association focuses attention on these issues through the AACTE Annual Meeting and other convenings as well as the Research-to-Practice Spotlight Series, principal preparation initiatives, networked improvement communities, the Holmes Program, blogs, webinars, and more.

 Six Guiding Considerations for AACTE's Work in Special and Inclusive Education